matthewcook333/AnimatedArt-notebook/November 16.md

 1.5 hour looking more into how I would implement architecture in Swift project and looking at tutorials and playing around in Playground

 1.75 hours finishing up design and implementation document, organizing pictures, and talking to my brother about design choices and overall architecture.

+1.5 hour on coding project, lots of figuring out how to have architecture implemented in code and Swift/iOS specific things (like init, storyboard stuff, etc.)

 ## Post-critique summary